‘A scary genius’: Visionary coach Jimmy Lake is a critical reason UW’s defense reloads every year

 For defensive lineman Benning Potoa’e, it came last year before the Colorado game, when Huskies defensive coordinator Jimmy Lake noticed he was two yards out of position and gave him an earful.

-For cornerback Elijah Molden, it came during preparation for Oregon State, when Lake saw that he set the field wrong and chewed him out.
+For cornerback Elijah Molden, it came during preparation for Oregon State, when Lake saw Molden set up wrong in the nickel defense and chewed him out.

 For fellow cornerback Keith Taylor, it came during his recruiting trip, when he took note of Lake’s attention to detail and knew this guy was the real deal.